Q How do I buy tickets to the festival?

 The Festival offers a Festival Bus Service between Warrnambool and the Festival and also Gum Tree Caravan Park and the Festival.

-There is also a Music Shuttle Bus that does a circuit of the town, finishing at the Festival Arena.
-This bus regularly throughout the Festival and we ask for a gold coin donation.
+There is also a Festival Shuttle Bus that does a circuit of the town, finishing at the Festival Arena.
+This bus operates regularly throughout the Festival and we ask for a gold coin donation.
 The Shuttle Bus is a low floor bus with pram and wheel chair access.

 Q Can I park near the festival arena?